Elastic Graphs: Introduction

 \begin{definition} A \emph{length graph} $K = (\Gamma, \ell)$ is a graph in which each edge~$e$ has a positive length $\ell(e)$.
 This gives a metric on~$\Gamma$ respecting the linear structure on the edges.
 If $f \co K_1 \to K_2$ is a PL map between length graphs, then $\abs{f'} \co K_1 \to \RR_{\ge 0}$ is the absolute value of the derivative with respect to the metrics.
 It is locally constant with jump discontinuities. \end{definition}

-\begin{definition} A \emph{elastic graph}~$G=(\Gamma,\alpha)$ is a graph~$\Gamma$ in which each edge~$e$ has a positive elastic constant $\alpha(e)$.
+\begin{definition} An \emph{elastic graph}~$G=(\Gamma,\alpha)$ is a graph~$\Gamma$ in which each edge~$e$ has a positive elastic constant $\alpha(e)$.
+We can take derivatives by interpreting $\alpha(e)$ as the length of~$e$ as above.
 For $G$ an elastic graph, $K$ a length graph, and $f \co G \to K$ a PL map, the \emph{Dirichlet energy} of~$f$ is

 \end{definition}

 It is easy to see that a minimizer~$g$ for $\Dir[f]$ must be \emph{constant-derivative}: $\abs{g'}$ is constant on each edge of~$g$ (Definition~\ref{def:const-deriv}).
 If $g$ is constant-derivative, we then have